mapbox/tippecanoe/README.md

  * `-H` _config.json_ or `--options-from-file=`_config.json_: Read additional options from the specified _config.json_ file.
    The file should contain one JSON object.
 Its keys must be long or short option names.
-The value corresponding to each key should be a string or number, for options with arguments, or `null` for options that do not take arguments.
+The value corresponding to each key should be a string or number, for options with arguments, or `null` or `true` for options that do not take arguments.

 ### Filters